-We want women facing the chronic condition of cancer survivorship to get the support and guidance they deserve.
+We want women facing the survivorship of cancer, chronic illness, and complex conditions to get the support and guidance they deserve.

 Transforming the approach to the intersection of mental health and survivorship support